-"Essential tribal facilities" for purposes for this FOA, are those facilities necessary for providing essential services, where "essential services" for purposes of this FOA means services, that if interrupted, would endanger the life, health or personal safety of the whole or part of the tribal community.
+"Essential Tribal Facility(s)" for purposes for this FOA, are those facilities necessary for providing essential services, where "essential services" for purposes of this FOA means services, that if interrupted, would endanger the life, health or personal safety of the whole or part of the tribal community.
 Such essential services include, but are not limited to, emergency facilities or shelters, hospitals or medical services, fire services, police services, water/wastewater, sewage, communications, electricity, natural gas, telecommunications (including telephone, radio or television broadcasting, internet connectivity, and broadband speeds), and transportation.

-Eligible "energy system(s)" under Topic Area 3 must, as a minimum, provide power for essential tribal load(s) and may include, but are not limited to, (1) energy generating system(s), (2) energy storage system(s), and/or (3) controls and management system(s).
+"Integrated Energy System(s)" for purposes of this FOA, are system(s) that provide power to essential tribal facilities or Tribal Buildings and must, as a minimum, include, (1) energy generating system(s) and (2) controls and management system(s), and may include (3) energy storage system(s).